ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 ### Post Processing Effects

-Just like in the video, let's start with the most dramatic and easy of the visual effects you can use in Core: **Post Process Effects**!
+Just like in the video, let's start with the most dramatic and easy of the visual effects you can use in Core: **Post Process Effects**.

 Post process effects can make very dramatic changes to a map with very little work.
 You can use as many of them as you want in combination, but this can eventually get tricky when you've got dozens.
 There are two main ways to use a post process effect: as an unbounded effect, or a bounded effect.